Stir-Fried Radish Greens and Swiss Chard

-Stir-Fried Radish Greens and Swiss Chard are a spicy vegetable side dish combination made with the radish greens that are often thrown away.
-The flavor of the radish greens is a bit assertive, so I loved the idea of cooking them combined with Swiss Chard, but you can make this with all radish greens or all Swiss Chard, whichever you prefer!
+Stir-Fried Radish Greens are a spicy vegetable side dish combination made with the radish greens that are often thrown away.
+The flavor of the radish greens is a bit assertive, so I loved the idea of cooking them combined with Swiss Chard, but you can also make this with all radish greens or all Swiss Chard, whichever you prefer!

 PIN Stir-Fried Radish Greens to try it later!

-You may be skeptical about a recipe for Stir-Fried Radish Greens and Swiss Chard.
+You may be skeptical about a recipe for Stir-Fried Radish Greens.
 But radishes are becoming a trendy vegetable, and I was intrigued by the idea of stir-frying the radish greens that are normally thrown away when you prepare radishes!

 And I found that the strong flavor of the radish greens was quite pleasant after they were cooked with some fresh Swiss Chard, which is a vegetable I always think deserves more attention.
 I actually used a combination of radish greens and chard from my garden when I made it, and both were quite tasty in this stir-fry side dish with Asian flavors.